andrewcz-se/llmlocal/README.md

 You only need to do this once.

 You can replace qwen3:8b with other model tags like qwen3:4b if you prefer a smaller model.
+You can use any model available to Ollama.

 ### **Step 2: Run The Interactive Chat**